How to watch Boston Bruins vs Pittsburgh Penguins: TV, live stream info

-It’s the Boston Bruins vs Pittsburgh Penguins tomorrow night on NBCSN.
+It’s the Boston Bruins vs Pittsburgh Penguins tonight on NBCSN.
 Puck drop is at 7:00 p.m.
 ET with live coverage starting at 6:30 p.m. with NHL live.
 Watch online or with the NBC Sports App.
 Click here for the latest stats, scores, and division standings.

-Tuesday night’s game will mark the fourth of eight matchups between the two teams and the second game against each other this week.
-Tonight the Bruins and Penguins will battle it out in Pittsburgh at 7:00 p.m.
-ET on NESN.
+Tonight’s game will mark the fourth of eight matchups between the two teams and the second game against each other this week.
+The Bruins won both games in Boston in late January, however, last night the Penguins picked up a 4-1 victory in Pittsburgh.

-RELATED: NHL Power Rankings – Hurricanes, Islanders climb rankings with winning streaks
+The Bruins (14-8-4) currently hold the fourth and final playoff spot in the East Division by just 1 point over the Flyers and have lost 4 of their last 5 games (1-3-1).
+The Penguins (18-9-1) have won a season-high six straight games, which is the third-longest active win streak in the league, behind the NY Islanders (9) and Carolina Hurricanes (8).

 How to watch Boston Bruins vs Pittsburgh Penguins: